Henry Hudson: Expedition of 1609

 On 23 September, Hudson decided to return to Europe.
-He put in at Dartmouth, England on 7 November, and was detained by authorities who wanted access to his log.
-He managed to pass the log to the Dutch ambassador to England, who sent it, along with his report, to Amsterdam.
+On his way back to Holland, he put in at Dartmouth, England on 7 November, and was detained by authorities who wanted access to his log.
+He passed the log to the Dutch ambassador to England, who sent it, along with his report, to Amsterdam.

-While exploring the river, Hudson had traded with several native groups, mainly obtaining furs.
-His voyage was used to establish Dutch claims to the region and to the fur trade that prospered there when a trading post was established at Albany in 1614.
+While exploring the Hudson River, Hudson had traded with several native groups, mainly obtaining furs.
+His voyage established Dutch claims to the region and to the fur trade that prospered there when a trading post was established at Albany in 1614.
 New Amsterdam on Manhattan Island became the capital of New Netherland in 1625.